24 Jan 2020

 Private tutoring is becoming increasingly popular, which is hardly surprising as it is particularly effective in improving not only a student’s academic grades, but also their practical understanding of wide range of subjects.

 One of the biggest advantages of private tuition is that lessons can easily be customised to suit each student.
-Whereas in school a student may be at a disadvantage, if, for example they work at a different pace to the rest of the class, or need to focus more attention on a specific aspect of the course, private tuition largely negates these problems.
+Whereas in school a student may be at a disadvantage, if, for example, they work at a different pace to the rest of the class, or need to focus more attention on a specific aspect of the course, private tuition largely negates these problems.

 "This is an especially important point to note for any students that have learning disorders, such as dyslexia or dyspraxia.
-A good tutor will be able to take this into account and be a great benefit to a student.
+A good tutor will be able to take this into account and be a great benefit to a student."

 Another huge positive gained from private tuition is the amount of time a student will receive from a teacher.
 As private tuition is usually on a one-to-one basis, teachers can focus their attention fully on a student.
 This is obviously a huge advantage compared classes of twenty to thirty pupils where a teacher’s time is divided and individuals can very easily become lost in the crowd.

 Unlike school, where students generally have very little, if any, choice in regards to who their teachers are, opting for private tuition does allow the student or their parents to pick a tutor that they feel comfortable with.
 As there is such a wide range of tutors available, each with their own strengths, specialities and learning styles, there is bound to be a tutor that is well suited to each and every student.

 Finding the right tutor, that can engage and inspire, can really make a big difference for the learner.
 As private tuition is usually one-to-one, tutors and students are able to work much more closely and develop stronger relationships than would otherwise be possible in a larger class.
 The impact that this can have on a student is profound, as teachers will be able to get to know their students better, and so will find it easier to spot potential problems and give them assistance.

-Homework can often be a boring, and sometimes daunting, experience for students.
-Left to their own devices, many will just work through it without really engaging in the subject, and it becomes more of a box ticking exercise.
-Having a tutor who is able to keep the student focussed and interested will ensure that the homework is not only completed to a higher standard, but, more importantly, is more effective in terms of what a student is able to gain from it.
-Similarly, tutors can be especially effective in regards to test preparation.
-The advice and assistance that they can provide ranges from the structuring of revision, to troubleshooting weak points in the student’s knowledge.
-As such, a tutor’s help can prove invaluable.
+Having a tutor who is able to keep the student focussed and interested will ensure that the homework is not only completed to a higher standard but, more importantly, is more effective in terms of what a student is able to gain from it.

 Private classes usually have a less formal approach though, and so are more flexible as a result.
 This leaves tutors free to use whichever materials and learning styles which they deem most useful.
 Thus, a student will often be faced with materials that they would not encounter in school.
 These adaptations can be a great help, as they prevent students from becoming bored whilst at the same time pushing their boundaries and providing them with a challenge.

 As a mode of teaching, private tutoring is becoming increasingly flexible and convenient.
-Tutors will often be able come to you, which saves a lot of time for both students and parents in regards to travel.
+Tutors will often be able to come to you, which saves a lot of time for both students and parents in regards to travel.
 Organising a suitable timetable is also easily achievable, allowing sessions to be structured around school or other extra-curricular activities.

 Although it is great if parents are able to get actively involved with their children’s learning, this is not always a practical option.
 Busy schedules can limit the time you are able to spend each week helping out with homework.
 In addition, as children become older and their studies become more advanced, parents may not always be able to provide suitable assistance.
 In both these cases, having a private tutor who has both the time and skills necessary can be a great help, benefitting both students and parents alike.